 But what this kind of breakdown doesn’t capture is what goes on inside the brain of a parent raising children.
 We joke about our brains turning to mush through too many cartoons or too little sleep, but the truth is, for lots of parents I know, time at home is rich with deep thought.

-Their before-kids paid jobs were, as far as I can tell, economist, activist, journalist, and national director of a charity, respectively, and mine was a church pastor.
+Their before-kids paid jobs were, as far as I can tell, economist, activist, journalist, national director of a charity, and journalist, respectively, and mine was a church pastor.
 I can easily tell, reading their work and knowing my own life, how all of us will be better at those sorts of jobs in the future because of time spent raising our children.

 That would be even more true if our respective employers or professional bodies recognised the phenomenon and offered structured ways of belonging to the profession throughout our time at home.
 Imagine if each of us had occasional formal mentoring from people in our field to help us bring relevant insights out of the experience of parenting.